ryanallen/words-of-my-perfect-teacher/README.md

 Wherever you are, all places are impermanent, so keep the pure [Buddhafields](#buddhafield) in mind.
 Food, drink and whatever you enjoy are impermanent, so feed on profound [concentration](#concentration).
 Sleep is impermanent, so while you are asleep purify sleep's delusions into [clear light](#clear-light).<sup>[44](#44)</sup> Wealth, if you have it, is impermanent, so strive for the [[seven noble riche](#seven-noble-riche)]s.
 Loved ones, friends and family are impermanent, so in a solitary place arouse the desire for [liberation](#liberation).
 High rank and celebrity are impermanent, so always take a lowly position.
 Speech is impermanent, so inspire yourself to recite [mantras](#mantra) and prayers.
 Faith and desire for [liberation](#liberation) are impermanent, so strive to make your commitments unshakeable.
 Ideas and thoughts are impermanent, so work on developing a good nature.
 Meditative experiences and realizations are impermanent, so go on until you **reach the point where everything dissolves in the nature of reality.** At that time, the link between death and rebirth<sup>[45](#45)</sup> falls away and you reach such confidence that you are completely ready for death.
 You have captured the citadel of immortality; you are like the eagle free to soar in the heights of the heavens.
 After that there is no need for any sorrowful meditation on your approaching death.

 <details id="44"><summary>Note <sup>44</sup></summary>
-If in one's sleep one can remain focused on the [clear light](#clear-light) which is the natural manifestation of primal [awareness](#awareness), all one's mental experiences will mingle with it and will not be perceived in a deluded fashion.
+If in one's sleep one can remain focused on the <a href="#clear-light">clear light</a> which is the natural manifestation of primal <a href="#awareness">awareness</a>, all one's mental experiences will mingle with it and will not be perceived in a deluded fashion.
 </details>

 <details id="45"><summary>Note <sup>45</sup></summary>